Sintexer/learning-path/01 - AWS/AWS API Gateway/AWS API Gateway.md

 - [[AWS WebSocket API Gateway]]

 **For a more in-depth comparison between HTTP and REST APIs, see** [Choosing between HTTP APIs and REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html).

+When creating an API through the console, you'll have the option to create a new API, clone an existing API, or import an API as your starting point.

+API gateway requires you to [[AWS API Gateway components|configure API name, resources, and resource methods in order to configure the API]].
+You can also set-up [[AWS API Gateway integration types|different integrations]] with other AWS services.

+Once you’ve saved the details of the integration type, the console will display panels where you can add to your request-response details.
+For example, you might add query strings or custom header parameters to your methods.
+You also might need to update the integration request to map input data from the method request to the format required by the backend.

+When you deploy your API, you're creating a [[AWS API Gateway stage|stage]].
+Each new deployment is added to an existing stage, or creates a new one.
+This is a way to implement versioning.

 ## Features